Kingdom Culture at Antioch

 - Kingdom Culture Plans (Educate, Relate, Advocate)

-- Create a list of cross-cultural resources to help us understand one another.
+- Create a list of cultural resources to increase multiethnic understanding among church members.

 - Training was developed and implemented in January 2020.
 It was captured in video and made into a training resource and distributed to all churches in the Antioch Movement.